 - Specialized Treatment For Each Unique Case

 Who are good candidates for vestibular rehabilitation?
-While individual assessments for specific situations are carried out by physicians and specialists, in general we find this helpful for patients with diagnoses of:
+While individual assessments for specific situations are carried out by physicians and specialists, in general we find vestibular physiotherapy helpful for patients with diagnoses of:

 - Traumatic brain injury